Not a particularly skilled baker, Mary loves making cookies and has increased her gluten-free cookie repertoire to treat

 - Drop by rounded tablespoons onto a greased or nonstick cookie sheet.
 Press down each little ball of dough with a fork, then press again to make a criss-cross pattern.

 - Bake 8 to 12 minutes, depending on whether you like softer or crispier cookies.
 (Peek underneath with a spatula to make sure the bottoms aren't over-browning.)

 Tips and Variations

 - How to avoid crumbling: Let the cookies cool completely before you transfer these off the cookie sheet.
 The same thing that makes these peanut butter cookies simple -- lack of flour enabling just three ingredients -- is, admittedly, a slight drawback in the cooling phase, as more time is needed than with a recipe that isn't flourless.

 - For extra decadence: add chocolate chips, semisweet chocolate chunks or M&Ms. Or press a Hershey's kiss into each ball of dough and skip the fork-pressing.

 - Type of peanut butter: You don't want to get too fancy with these.
 If your heart is set on natural peanut butter, be sure to use a no-stir kind.
 The type that separates is too liquidy for this recipe.
 Even Cook's Illustrated backs me up on the preference for conventional PB for cookie baking, though they say natural can work if you stir it enough before mixing into your dough.

-Yes, my best peanut butter cookies are full of sugar and fat.
-But they're also packed with protein, which gives them a distinct advantage over other cookies I make or buy.
+Yes, my best peanut butter cookies are full of fat.
+(Naming them Keto Peanut Butter Cookies would not be inaccurate.)
+And they're not a great choice for the sugar-averse.
+But they're packed with protein, which gives them a distinct advantage over other cookies I make or buy.
 Not only are my kids rather meat-averse, but two of the three have attentional issues, so I'll grab any chance to sneak protein into them—especially at snacktime, which is right before they do homework, when I'm looking for something a bit filling that will help them focus and sustain their energy.

 In fact, two of the five foods chosen by Cooking Light magazine in its "5 Foods That Should Have a Place in your Diet" piece are featured in this recipe: peanut butter and eggs.
 Yea!